Ember (coach operator)

-Ember is a coach operator based in Edinburgh, Scotland.
+Ember Core Ltd, trading as Ember, is a coach operator based in Edinburgh, Scotland.
 It operates the first electric intercity coach services in Scotland.

 History

+Founding and early development (2019–2020)

-Ember was founded in 2019 by Pierce Glennie and Keith Bradbury, who previously worked for iwoca.
-Glennie was inspired by a bus journey he took from Namibia to South Africa.
-The name Ember was chosen because it describes "the end of fire".
+Ember was founded in 2019 by Pierce Glennie and Keith Bradbury, both of whom had previously worked for iwoca.
+Glennie has stated that the concept for the company was inspired by a long-distance bus journey he undertook from Namibia to South Africa.
+The name Ember was chosen to reflect the idea of "the end of fire".

-Ember's first route, numbered the E1 (Note: The service used to have a counterpart the E2.
+Ember's first planned route, numbered the E1 (Note: The service used to have a counterpart the E2.
 The E1 ran from Dundee to Edinburgh (and still does), and the E2 ran from Edinburgh to Dundee.
-Ember renumbered the E2 to E1 while keeping the same route, so now the service has the same route number in both directions.), between Dundee and Edinburgh, was planned to start operating in March 2020, but this was set back by government Covid restrictions delaying the delivery of its first coach.
-Ember received a £490,000 Coronavirus Business Interruption loan via Triodos Bank, which allowed it to launch in October 2020 with two coaches.
-The coaches recharge at a Dundee City Council charging point at Greenmarket.
+Ember renumbered the E2 to E1 while keeping the same route, so now the service has the same route number in both directions.), was to operate between Dundee and Edinburgh.
+Originally scheduled to commence in March 2020, the launch was delayed due to government restrictions introduced in response to the COVID-19 pandemic, which also postponed the delivery of the company's first electric coach.

+To support the launch, Ember received a £490,000 Coronavirus Business Interruption Loan through Triodos Bank.
+The company ultimately began operations in October 2020 with two battery-electric coaches, which recharged using Dundee City Council charging infrastructure at Greenmarket.

+Expansion of routes and fleet (2021–2023)

-In February 2022, Ember was awarded £5,562,126 from the Scottish Zero Emission Bus challenge fund for twenty six battery electric vehicles and associated charging infrastructure.
-Ember aims to develop a national network running between all the main cities in Scotland.
-The company launched a route between Dundee and Glasgow in August 2022.
-The route was numbered E3.
+In February 2022, Ember was awarded £5,562,126 from the Scottish Zero Emission Bus Fund (ScotZEB) to support the purchase of twenty-six battery-electric vehicles and the associated charging infrastructure.
+The company stated its intention to develop a national zero-emission coach network connecting Scotland's major cities.

+In August 2022, Ember launched a new route between Dundee and Glasgow, designated the E3.

-In July 2023, Ember ordered fourteen tri-axle Yutong GTe14 electric coaches to join their all-electric fleet of Yutong coaches.
-The delivery of the GTe14 fleet will take the Ember fleet of Yutong battery-electric coaches to thirty eight.
-In highlighting the significance of the order, co-founder Pierce Glennie emphasizes that their current Yutong TCe12 coaches have demonstrated high reliability, which has allowed them to develop an extensive zero-emission route network in less than three years.
-As of July 2024, three of these coaches have entered service, with the remainder being kitted out and branded.
+In July 2023, Ember placed an order for fourteen tri-axle Yutong GTe14 battery-electric coaches.
+This order increased Ember's total fleet of Yutong electric coaches to thirty-eight vehicles.
+Co-founder Pierce Glennie highlighted the reliability of the company’s existing Yutong TCe12 coaches as a key factor in enabling the rapid expansion of its zero-emission route network within three years of launch.
+As of July 2024, three of the GTe14 coaches had entered service, with the remainder undergoing fit-out and branding.